CityOfZion/neon-wallet-db/README.md

 # Neon Light Wallet Database API

-This code runs a database for [Neon](https://github.com/CityOfZion/neon-wallet) that mirrors the NEO blockchain and serves several APIs that don't exist anywhere else (for example, an API to get the full transaction history associated with an address).
+This code runs a database for [Neon](https://github.com/CityOfZion/neon-wallet) that mirrors the NEO blockchain and serves several APIs that don't exist anywhere else (for example, an API to get claims and the full transaction history associated with an address).

 ### STATUS: MainNet and TestNet are both fully synced and auto-updating.